xenago/nix-scripts/containers/README.md

 Docker, podman, containerd, etc.

-## Useful docker-related commands
+## Docker-related commands

+Useful with docker and other associated tooling.

+### Take down a single container started by compose

-1. The equivalent of `docker compose down` but for a single container, useful if e.g. a hash is prepended to the name for some reason and you want to clean it up by recreating the container:
+The equivalent of `docker compose down` but for a single container, useful if e.g. a hash is prepended to the name for some reason and you want to clean it up by recreating the container:

-       docker-compose rm -s -v yourService
+    docker-compose rm -s -v my-container

-2. Get a shell into a stubborn image with entrypoint/cmd:
+### Get a shell into an image with entrypoint/cmd

+Sometimes images are stubborn and annoying to just get a simple shell running, but this usually works:

     docker run --rm -it --entrypoint /bin/sh cloverdx/cloverdx-server:6.7.1 -c sh

+## Docker Compose notes

+Useful when managing containers with Docker Compose.

-4. Keep a `compose` container running using a no-op process:
+### Keep a container running using a no-op process

+Sometimes a container will quit immediately upon starting, which is not helpful if you want to actively have the environment 'up' for some reason.
+This allows for a container to be brought up as a kind of blank zombie without the usual PID 1 starting.

        services:
          my-container: